edgio-docs/edgio-docs/guides/uplynk/acquire/live/failover.md

    - Get started with Amazon SNS for free through its SNS free tier.
 [Learn more](https://aws.amazon.com/sns/).

 3. **Data Formatting**:
-   - Our [service formats data using JSON](#key-failover-notification-fields).
+   - Our [service formats data using JSON](#failover-notification-fields).
 This data may then be filtered via custom code.
    - This article explains how to strip out additional data generated by Amazon SNS via a custom function in Amazon Lambda.

-### Get Started with Failover Notifications
+### Get Started with Failover Notifications  {/*get-started-with-failover-notifications*/}

 Perform the following steps to set up notifications: